Bunaken Scuba Diving Trip

 Expect to spend most of your time underwater following your dive guide, exploring deep vertical walls for many and abundant shrimps, crabs and nudibranchs.
 The colourful walls are in healthy condition and are home to many butterflyfish, hawkfish, soldierfish, damsels and tubelips.
 Bigger creatures that you'll see are lots of huge green turtles, Napoleon wrasse, blacktip and white tip reef sharks, octopus, snappers and trevallies.
 Night dives (also at an additional cost) are very good here.

 • Watch our Bunaken diving video

 Chief among its strengths is its location - it is slap-bang in the middle of Liang Beach on Bunaken Island.
-No long boat journeys necessary to any of the local Bunaken Island dive sites, and no noise or traffic pollution from Manado City mainland.
+No long boat trips necessary to any of the local Bunaken Island dive sites, and no noise or traffic pollution from the Manado City mainland.